forta-network/docs/docs/advanced-testing.md

 ## Other considerations

 - A known limitation of Ganache is the lack of tracing data.
-If your bot relies on trace data (either using `txEvent.traces` directly, or indirectly using `txEvent.filterFunction`), then this simulation will not generate the correct findings.
+If your bot relies on trace data (either using `txEvent.traces` directly, or indirectly using `txEvent.filterFunction`), then this simulation may not generate the correct findings.